mxolivares/neural-style-keras/README.md

 Fork of [neural-style-keras](https://github.com/robertomest/neural-style-keras) which provides an implementation of neural style transfer methods using Keras and Tensorflow.
 This includes the iterative stylization from [1], the fast style transfer from [2] and the multi-style nets from [3].
 All models include instance normalization [4].

 In this repository, some experiments will be carried out on the different models such as tests with a webcam.
-Some minor changes could be made to the documentation.
+Some changes could be made to the documentation.
 Required updates should be reflected in the related REQUIREMENTS.txt file.

 Go to the README file of the source repository for the original instructions and functionality.